BrycenG007/yg-marketplace-seed/README.md

 ## Installation instructions

 Since the `SECRET_KEY` in `settings.py` is private, it is recommended to anybody who wishes to run this app locally to create a `.env` file in the root folder of this project, then add the line `SECRET_KEY = '<your secret key here>'`.
-To generate a secret key, it is recommended that users get a secret key from an app such as https://djecrety.ir\.
+To generate a secret key, it is recommended that users get a secret key from an app.
 After the secret key has been added to the local project, run the app with:

 ```